 Web MD.
 Another comprehensive site for all things medical, and a good second stop in researching medical issues.

 Medicare This is the official U.S government site for Medicare.
 Compare drug and health plans.
 Find doctors and medical facilities.
 See if that test is covered.

 Medicare explained, Medicare can be confusing.
 Senior Linkage Line experts can help answer your questions and explore plan options.
 We can help discuss changes if needed during Medicare Open Enrollment (October 15th – December 7th) and even help you switch your Medicare plan.

 National Institute on Aging.
 Provided by the National Institute of Health, this comprehensive site reports offers information on a wide range of health issues for seniors.

-Center for Spirituality & Healing (CSH).
-The CSH is a University of Minnesota center that enriches health and wellbeing by providing exemplary inter-professional education and advancing innovative models of care.
+Bakken Center for Spirituality & Healing (Bakken CSH).
+The Bakken CSH is a University of Minnesota center that enriches health and wellbeing by providing exemplary inter-professional education and advancing innovative models of care.
 In addition to a wellbeing lecture series, they teach workshops and run a very popular short course in Mindfulness-Based Stress Reduction.